luisespino/database-queries/README.md

-# database-queries
-Database queries in SQL with PostgreSQL
+# Data models and SQL queries